 These characteristics describe what triggers an adaptation.
-Internal triggers occur inside the system itself, e.g., fault occurrence.
+Internal triggers occur inside the system itself, e.g., due to the occurrence of a fault.
 External triggers, such as vehicle-to-infrastructure or vehicle-to-vehicle, are based on external information, either obtained by sensors or communication events with other vehicles or the infrastructure.